 - The professional guy/girl

-Think about the subtext behind the character.
+Also, think about the subtext or story behind a character.
 Where is this character from?
 What is his/her disposition?
 What is his/her financial background (blue collar/white collar/middle)?
-These questions will help you decide what kind of wardrobe to bring.

 - Wear clothes that are comfortable and that make you look great